This is a guide covering everything you need to know about sculptures.

 To see assemblage in action, we also recommend this video by The Museum of Contemporary Art:

 The two most important parts of an image — the mass and the place — are separated only by thought.

 All sculptures are made of hard materials and are present in a three-dimensional space.

 Criticism and the enjoyment of original works of art, good is always an independent term.

-Any piece of art is excellent if you enjoy it or evoke a reaction.
+Any piece of art is excellent if you enjoy it or if it evokes a reaction.